TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 7/2 Corinthians 7.15.md

 ---

-And his affection is more abundantly toward you, while he remembereth the obedience of you all, how with fear and trembling ye received him.
+His affection is more abundantly toward you, while he remembers all of your obedience, how with fear and trembling you received him.